csvidit/snapshot/README.md

 # Snapshot

-A NextJS web application that gives the user a snapshot of the day, personalized to their preferences and interests, without any user data harvesting.
+An under-development NextJS web application that gives the user a snapshot of the day, personalized to their preferences.
+Authentication through Auth0.